ORTHOPAEDIC

 SCIENTIFIC ANALYSIS OF THE ASCOT CELL TRANSPLANT – FOCUS ON TRANSCRIPTOMICS AND PROTEOMICS

-Abi Jones, Lauren Tierney, Helen McCarthy, Sally Roberts, Charlotte Hulme, Jan Herman Kuiper, Martyn Snow, Dan Tonge, Mandy Peffers (Liverpool University) and Karina Wright
+Abi Jones, Lauren Tierney, Helen McCarthy, Charlotte Hulme, Jan Herman Kuiper, Dan Tonge, Sally Roberts (retired), Mandy Peffers (Liverpool University) and Karina Wright

 Funded by Versus Arthritis and the Medical Research Council